iris-hep/iris-hep.github.io/pages/projects/osg-operations.md

   <figcaption class="figure-caption">Figure 2: XRootD shoveler receives monitoring packets and forwards them to the OSG message bus.</figcaption>
 </figure>

+### Curation of a uniform Runtime Environment via CVMFS

+The heterogeneity of OSG comes with considerable challenges to the applications running in this environment.
+To address these challenges, CERN developed a product, CVMFS, for the LHC community that allows curation of a uniform runtime environment across all compute resources globally.
+OSG has adopted this approach to support all of open science.
+OSG-LHC operates part of the infrastructure necessary to achieve this.

+### Service Level Agreements and Service Monitoring

+The Operations team has created [Service Level Agreements](https://osg-htc.org/operations/SLA/general/) for all OSG operated services.
+In the SLAs, the team has defined what "availability" means for each service type, and an associated target percentage.
+In addition, the team has implemented an internal monitoring system to measure, report on, and ensure the declared availability is met for each service.

+### Adoption of Container Orchestration

+OSG has containerized and migrated most of its services into a Kubernetes based deployment model.
+This work has improved the quality of service by standardizing and unifying the configuration and installation of services.
+Further benefits include decoupling specific service instances from their respective data centers.
+Multiple services are now running out of two data centers, one based in the University of Wisconsin-Madison, and the other in the University of Chicago.
+The separate locations provide redundancy to improve fault tolerance and increase service uptimes.

 ## Reports

 The OSG Operations team has produced two reports in collaboration with the DOMA group.